How Much Does Travel Insurance Cost in 2025?

-Each travel insurance provider calculates premiums slightly differently to appeal to their target demographic.
-This is why you may see two travel insurance companies offering near identical policies at widely different price points.
+Each travel insurance provider calculates premiums slightly differently to cater to its target demographic.
+This explains why you may find two companies offering nearly identical policies at different prices.

 Does Higher Premiums Mean Better Coverage?